 As detailed above, we have opted to comply with the scaled-down executive compensation disclosure rules applicable to smaller reporting companies and emerging growth companies.
 As a result, we are required to provide a Summary Compensation Table and an Outstanding Equity Awards at Fiscal Year-End Table, as well as limited narrative disclosures.
-Further, our reporting obligations generally extend only to the individuals who served as our Chief Executive Officer, our next two most highly compensated executive officers who were serving at the end of the fiscal year ended December 31, 2023, and up to two additional individuals each of whom would have been one of our two most highly compensated executive officers but for the fact that the individual was not serving as an executive officer at the end of the fiscal year ended December 31, 2023 (such individuals, our "named executive officers" or "NEOs").
-In accordance with the foregoing, the individuals listed below are our NEOs for the fiscal year ended December 31, 2023:
+Further, our reporting obligations generally extend only to the individuals who served as our Chief Executive Officer, our next two most highly compensated executive officers who were serving at the end of the fiscal year ended December 31, 2024, and up to two additional individuals each of whom would have been one of our two most highly compensated executive officers but for the fact that the individual was not serving as an executive officer at the end of the fiscal year ended December 31, 2023 (such individuals, our "named executive officers" or "NEOs").
+In accordance with the foregoing, the individuals listed below are our NEOs for the fiscal year ended December 31, 2024:

+Name Principal Position

+Jonathan Cherry President and Chief Executive Officer

+Jessica Largent Chief Financial Officer

+Michael Wright Vice President, Projects

-Name Principal Position Laurel Sayer President and Chief Executive Officer Jessica Largent Chief Financial Officer Laurence Michael Bogert General Counsel, PRII
+Laurel Sayer Former President and Chief Executive Officer and

+Current Senior Advisor to the CEO

-The disclosure in this "Executive Compensation" section pertains to the compensation earned or paid to our NEOs for the fiscal year ended December 31, 2023.
+The disclosure in this "Executive Compensation" section pertains to the compensation earned or paid to our NEOs for the fiscal year ended December 31, 2024.

-2023 Summary Compensation Table
+2024 Summary Compensation Table

-The following table provides information regarding the compensation earned by our named executive officers during the fiscal years ended December 31, 2023 and December 31, 2022.
+The following table provides information regarding the compensation earned by our named executive officers during the fiscal years ended December 31, 2024 and December 31, 2023.